profectus-engine/profectus-docs/docs/guide/recipes/prestige.md

 # Prestige Mechanic

-Prestige mechanics are a common feature within incremental games.
-They involve resetting some amount of progress within the game in exchange for a new currency that persists between these resets.
-Many games will even have multiple layers of reset mechanics that each reset everything before them.
+Prestige mechanics are a common feature in incremental games.
+They involve resetting a portion of the game's progress in exchange for a new currency that persists between these resets.
+Many games even have multiple layers of reset mechanics, each resetting everything that came before them.

 ## Create a conversion

-The first step is creating a conversion that'll handle calculating how much of the prestige currency gets generated.
-For our example, let's assume there's a base layer called `main` and a prestige layer called `prestige`.
+The first step is to create a conversion that will handle calculating the amount of prestige currency generated.
+In our example, let's assume there's a base layer called `main` and a prestige layer called `prestige`.
 This conversion will be based on the amount of `points` the player has, a resource within `main`.
 Here's an example conversion, using the formula from [The Prestige Tree](https://jacorb90.me/Prestige-Tree/)'s prestige layer:

 ```ts
 const conversion = createCumulativeConversion(() => ({